Sega: 1940–1982: Origins and arcade success

 Because Sega imported second-hand machines, which required frequent maintenance, it began constructing replacement guns and flippers for its imported games.
 According to former Sega director Akira Nagai, this led to the company developing its own games.
 The first arcade electro-mechanical game (EM game) Sega manufactured was the submarine simulator Periscope, released worldwide in the late 1960s.
 It featured light and sound effects considered innovative and was successful in Japan.
-It was then exported to malls and department stores in Europe and the United States and helped standardize the 25-cent-per-play cost for arcade games in the U.S. Sega was surprised by the success, and for the next two years, the company produced and exported between eight and ten games per year.
+It was then exported to malls and department stores in Europe and the United States and helped standardize the 25-cent-per-play cost for arcade games in the US.
+Sega was surprised by the success, and for the next two years, the company produced and exported between eight and ten games per year.
 The worldwide success of Periscope led to a "technological renaissance" in the arcade industry, which was reinvigorated by a wave of "audio-visual" EM novelty games that followed in the wake of Periscope during the late 1960s to early 1970s.
 However, rampant piracy led Sega to cease exporting its games around 1970.

 In 1969, Sega was sold to the American conglomerate Gulf and Western Industries, although Rosen remained CEO.
 In 1974, Gulf and Western made Sega Enterprises, Ltd., a subsidiary of an American company renamed Sega Enterprises, Inc. Sega released Pong-Tron, its first video-based game, in 1973.
 Despite late competition from Taito's hit arcade game Space Invaders in 1978, Sega prospered from the arcade video game boom of the late 1970s, with revenues climbing to over US$100 million by 1979.
 During this period, Sega acquired Gremlin Industries, which manufactured microprocessor-based arcade games, and Esco Boueki, a coin-op distributor founded and owned by Hayao Nakayama.
 Nakayama was placed in a management role of Sega's Japanese operations.
 In the early 1980s, Sega was one of the top five arcade game manufacturers active in the United States, as company revenues rose to $214 million.
 1979 saw the release of Head On, which introduced the "eat-the-dots" gameplay Namco later used in Pac-Man.
-In 1981, Sega licensed Frogger, its most successful game until then.
+In 1981, Sega licensed Konami's Frogger, its most successful game until then.
 In 1982, Sega introduced the first game with isometric graphics, Zaxxon.